The campus phone system is out-of-service. Internet and email have not been impacted.

 ELA 093: Composition for College

-For nonnative English speakers planning to take college English courses or classes requiring extensive writing: the focus is on essay development, accurategrammar in context, critical thinking analysis, and collaborative learning.
-Prerequisite(s): Placement by permit code or test results.
+For students who are learning English as an additional language and and are planning to take college English courses or classes requiring extensive writing: the focus is on essay development, accurate grammar in context, critical thinking analysis, and collaborative learning.
+Prerequisite: Placement by instructor/advisor or test results.
+Dual listed as AENGL 93.

 Course Level Objectives